 You’re likely to hear about “scalloped” bracing, which has become fairly standard on steel-string acoustics.
 Scalloping is a shaping technique that helps lighten the bracing to prevent it from being excessively bulky, which can restrict top movement.

 This is Taylor’s original X pattern, featuring scalloped braces.
-Standard X bracing is used on the Baby, Big Baby, GS Mini, 100 and 200 Series.
+Classic X bracing is used on the Baby, Big Baby, GS Mini, 100 and 200 Series.

 As part of Taylor’s 2014 voicing refinements for the 800 Series, the bracing profiles and placement were customized for each body shape to optimize their inherent strengths.
 The bracing scheme also incorporates side braces, which add rigidity and help maximize top and back movement.
 The overall effect on all the shapes is greater warmth, midrange and sustain.

-This version incorporates the relief rout and additional refinements, including subtle contouring differences in the scalloping.
+CV Bracing incorporates Taylor’s proprietary relief rout, permitting greater top flexibility and in turn, projection.
+Additional refinement comes from contouring the scalloped braces, which adds sustain and delicate articulation to each CV-braced guitar.
 In general, guitars with CV bracing sound fuller and fatter without giving up articulation.
 They are also slightly louder.

 The Taylor Relief Rout